neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 # Reference data:
 NanoDip will not work without reference data.
-Chromium should be your default browser.

 Please use Chromium to obtain reference data (app 80 GB) from: https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing Please download the reference data as multiple zip files to the /home/minknow/Downloads directory

-*There are chances you will have to resume the file transfers* *After the creation of  a zip file, please do allow the determination of your location by chromium/ google.
+*After the creation of  a zip file, please do allow the determination of your location by chromium/ google.
 Otherwise the download will not start at all and you will have to resume it.*

 Do *NOT* proceed before you have completed the download of all 28 zip files.

-After completion, run
+After completion, run in the terminal

-/home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script directory/d_reference_data.sh.
+`/home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script directory/d_reference_data.sh.`

-# Starting  NanoDip UI
+# Starting  NanoDip UI in Jupyter Notebook for testing the installation and configuration

 Currently you can launch NanoiDip from Jupyter Notebook.
 Further possibilities to start the code shall be provided in due time.

 Please run: